MAF’s new president steps into the next chapter of God’s story.

 Scott, middle, with friends and family, and pilot Jason, front right.

 Scott Atteberry was wheeled into the chapel at MAF headquarters by his wife, Deana, as friends and family waited.
-Blue skies stretched above the high deserts of Idaho and a light breeze brushed across this […]
+Blue skies stretched above the high deserts of Idaho and a light breeze brushed across […]

 Regina and I flew a Cessna 172 from Nampa to Cottonwood, Idaho, for a short Valentine’s retreat.
 The weather forecasts proved accurate—clear skies for our departure and arrival airports.
 Midway, the ceiling lowered as we crossed the mountains west of McCall—as expected.
 But, we snuggled into the canyon and followed Route 95 through Riggins, and […]